Yellow Finch tree sit: Extraction and sentencing

 Only two of the three tree stands that comprised the blockade were occupied when law enforcement extracted the remaining activists on March 24, 2021.
 Steep slopes and difficult terrain made extraction difficult, and a hydraulic crane was brought in and assembled on site.

 The protestors extracted from the blockade were each convicted of two misdemeanor charges for obstructing justice and interfering with the property rights of MVP.
-They were sentenced to two days in jail for each day they had occupied the blockade, resulting in a 158 sentence for one of the activists and a 254 day sentence for the other.
+They were sentenced to two days in jail for each day they had occupied the blockade, resulting in a 158 day sentence for one of the activists and a 254 day sentence for the other.
 They were also fined $10,000 and $17,500 respectively and ordered to pay MVP $141,386 in accrued costs for the extraction operation.

 Other activists occupying the blockades were not identified.